tylim88/FirelordJSDoc/docs/highlights/set.md

 This page discusses how sets works, we will use `setDoc` in the example, but it works the same for `batch.set` and `transaction.set`.

-## Set Operation Requires Complete Members 🕊️
+## Ternary Filter States 🦜

 In set operation, both Firestore and FirelordJS forbid you from skipping any member(field), with exception if set merge is set to true or merge field is defined.

 It is recommended to set complete members and fill the field you do not need with default value rather than dropping it.

+NOTE: `null` is a choice of default value but is not recommended.

-This is because a missing field is not query-able by filter, and this creates 3 filters states:
+This is because a missing field is not query-able by filter, and this creates 3 filter states:

 - document that can be searched by equality operator,
 - document that can be searched by inequality operator,
 - document that cant be search by either equality or inequality operator.

-It is easier to deal with 2 states than 3 states.
+Needless to say, 2 states easier to deal with than 3 states.

-`null` maybe a interesting choice as default value but is not recommended.
+Keep in mind that with merge and merge fields options on, all members become partial, this also introducing 3 filter states.

 ## Stop Unknown Member 🕊️